ShreyanshGolchha01/AppGraphBuilder/README.md

 ## What Works

 - Layout with top bar, sidebar, and panel
-- Add/delete nodes
+- Add/delete nodes (Service and Database types)
 - Drag nodes around
 - Click metrics to see different usage bars
-- Edit node properties in inspector
+- Edit node properties in inspector (persists to ReactFlow state)
+- Keyboard shortcuts (F for fit view, P for panel toggle)
 - Mock API with loading states
 - TypeScript + ESLint passing